-Vaxtracker is an innovative online active surveillance system that allows people to report how their child responded to a recently administered vaccine, by completing a web-based survey.
+Vaxtracker is an innovative online active surveillance system that allows people to report how their child, or themselves, have responded to a recently administered vaccine, by completing a web-based survey.
 Immunisation providers play an important role by encouraging parents/carers of patients to participate in the Vaxtracker program.

-Vaxtracker provides information to the AusVaxSafety network.
+Vaxtracker provides information for some programs (Influenza, DTPa and Zoster) to the AusVaxSafety network.
 AusVaxSafety is led by the National Centre for Immunisation, Research and Surveillance (NCIRS) and is funded by the Australia Government Department of Health.
-De-identified information collected via Vaxtracker and SmartVax are analysed and reported weekly to the Department of Health and the Therapeutic Goods Administration (TGA).

 In 2014-16, we were able to demonstrate that the influenza vaccines registered and recommended for use in children under five years of age were safe.
 This information provides further encouragement to health professionals and parents/carers considering the influenza vaccine for their patients or children, in near real-time.